 In this article, we’re going to discuss fitness and provide you a workout program specifically designed for those of us that over 50.
-We also added in the topics of ‘Activities’ and ‘Day and Weekend Trips’ because the type of activities and trips you take can add to your level of fun and fitness too!
+We have an entire section of our blog for Fitness and Activities because it's so important to use 50 plus-ers.
+The type of activities and trips you take can add to your level of fun and fitness too!
 Fitness, activity, and planning fun trips to look forward to are all part of the master plan to have a great outlook on life after 50 and to stay healthy.
 OK, let’s get started with how to get back in shape at 50 and beyond!

-What’s different about getting back in shape after 50?
+What’s different about learning how to get back in shape at 50 plus?
 Many things.
 Typically, our bodies aren’t as flexible.
 We don’t have the core strength like we did when we were younger.
 Even if we used to work out, we’ve lost some or a lot of muscle memory, so we need to teach our mind and body to work out properly again.
 And, we aren’t necessarily trying to bulk up.
 We just want to be stronger and more flexible.

 Even If You Used to Be an Athlete

-Even if we were athletes back in the day, there’s a learning process to get back in shape at 50, 60 and beyond.
+Even if we were athletes back in the day, there’s a process of learning how to get back in shape at 50, 60, and beyond.
 We should go into it with a different mindset than when we were 30.
 It’s not about impressing anyone else but you (and maybe your significant other).
 What it’s about is simply feeling great and being satisfied with how you fit into clothes, look in the mirror, and perform in the bedroom :).

 So, the workouts that you’ll see here at LifeStyleOver50 will keep all that in mind.
 We’ll have workouts for the person who hasn’t lifted a weight or even run around the block in decades.
 But we’ll also have workouts for those that maybe have done those things, and/or eventually get to the point where they want to do more advanced workouts.